ivytech-centralindiana-libraries/FBC-internal-procedures/3-assistants/3.2-other-duties/duties.md

 The assistant simply starts reading the call numbers from one end of the shelving unit to the other to make sure that all of the books are in correct call number order.
 (See [Putting Call Numbers in Shelf Order](http://library.ivytech.edu/c.php?g=416463&p=2837874#s-lg-box-wrapper-11785989)).
 When shelf reading, make sure the books on a shelf line up neatly and that there is a book at the end of the shelf face-out for display if there is a book stand there.

 ##Double Logins
+If a student or community user is logged in to more than one computer at a time, send a message via NetControl that states "No double logins allowed.
+Please log off one computer."
+After allowing a few minutes for student to respond, shut one of the computers down using NetControl.

 ##Net Control 2 Pro
+###Introduction to Net Control:

+1. Begin by clicking the start button and entering Net Control 2 in the search bar.
+2. Click on the program to open it.​
+3. Double click F124-G to view the library computers.
+Double click F126-G to view the classroom computers.
+4. Wait for the computer stations to load.

+###How to send messages on Net Control:

+1. Once the computer stations have completely loaded click on Messaging in the top middle of the screen.
+2. Then click Messages, which is located to the left of the Chat option.
+3. On the right of the screen there will now be a section that says “Text of Message” with a blank box and below that are background options.
+Next to the blank box there is a dropdown arrow.
+Click the arrow and preset messages will display on the screen.
+4. Select the message you want all users to see on their screen.
+  - Computers restart five minutes before the library closes.
+Closing messages are sent thirty minutes prior, fifteen minutes prior, ten minutes prior, and one minute prior to the computers restarting.
+  - If the library closes at 5 PM send the message, “Library closes at 5pm.
+Computers will shut down at 4:55 pm.
+Please save your work” at 4:30, 4:45, and 4:50.
+At 4:54 PM send a different message that reads, “Final Reminder!
+Computers will shut down in 1 minute.
+Please save work.”
+Then restart the computers.
+To see how to restart computers view How to Restart Computers Below.
+5. Then click anywhere in the empty white space on the left side of the screen and press CTRL + A to select all of the stations.
+6. Once all computers have been selected you may hit the send button.
+7. The message should have broadcasted successfully.
+If you feel unsure that the message was sent correctly, sometimes you can see that the message was sent because it still remains on computers that had recent activity.
+You can also watch a computer that is in view of the circulation desk as the message pops up on the screen.

+###How to Restart Computers with Net Control:​

+1. Once the computer stations have completely loaded click on Control in the top left of the screen.
+Control is located to the left of "Messaging".
+2. Click on the white space and then press Ctrl + A to select all of the computer stations.
+3. In the control bar there is a shut down option, the option is eighth from the left.
+Select the dropdown arrow and choose Restart-Forced.
+4. The computers should then reboot.
+  - Use this feature to restart computers at the end of the night.
+If the lab was open for the day make sure you restart those stations as well.

+###Restarting Individual Computers:​

+1. Once the computer stations have completely loaded click on Control in the top left of the screen.
+Control is located to the left of "Messaging".
+2. Click on the single computer you wish to restart.
+3. In the control bar there is a shut down option, the option is eighth from the left.
+Select the dropdown arrow and choose Restart-Forced.
+4. The computers should then reboot.
+  - Use this feature when a student left their computer logged in when they left or when there are students with a double login (they are both on the computer with the same student account).